djlosch/apollo/README.md

 By default, Apollo checks a div known to be filtered -- if the height is zero, or the div is removed from the page, it concludes that adblocking is enabled.
 Apollo attempts to log the adblock detector results to your [Google Analytics](http://www.google.com/analytics/) (GA) profile.
 Once you've added the script to your page, you'll see the results in the Events section (Behavior > Events > Top Events).
 The default category is `adblock (apollo)` (you can change this if you want... examples below).
 Apollo supports universal analytics (analytics.js) which uses `ga()`, or either legacy implementations from ga.js (`trackEvent()` and `_gaq.push()`).

-Apollo is not endorsed by, supported by, or related in any way to Google or Google Analytics.
+Apollo is not endorsed by or supported by Google or Google Analytics.

 ## What's the license on Apollo?